Boston Personal Injury Lawyer

 How Long Do You Have to File a Lawsuit for Injuries in Massachusetts?

 Massachusetts has a statute of limitations on personal injury cases that gives injury victims 3 years from the date of injury to file their case in court.
-For most cases, this is long enough to take the measure of your injuries, collect evidence, and file the case.
+For most cases, this is long enough to measure your injuries, collect evidence, and file the case.
 In many cases, you should do this far sooner than 3 years after the accident.
 Talk to our Boston personal injury lawyers today to make sure you file your case on time.